 Degree and program requirements include multiple types of ongoing assessments throughout the programs.
 There is a strong emphasis on performance assessment and portfolio development and evaluation relative to national and state standards.

 B.A. in elementary education students should enroll in the School of Education’s recommended sequence of core and major course requirements during their first two years.
 By following the sequence recommended in Transition One on the Criteria for Advancement through Bachelor of Arts in Elementary Education Degree, students will be knowledgeable about their status relative to their progress toward meeting the criteria for admission to the professional internship year.
-To make certain that students will be able to receive the support necessary to prepare for the internship year, all B.A. in Elementary Education students are required to submit Praxis I or Praxis ASE scores (passing scores are not required until applying to the internship year) to the School of Education prior to enrolling in EDSE F316, and Praxis II (test 5014 or 5018) test scores must be submitted with the Intern Year Admission packet.
+To make certain that students will be able to receive the support necessary to prepare for the internship year, all B.A. in elementary education students are required to submit Praxis I or Praxis ASE scores (passing scores are not required until applying to the internship year) to the School of Education prior to enrolling in EDSE F316, and Praxis II (test 5018) test scores must be submitted with the intern year admission packet.
 Prior to enrollment in professional-year courses and prior to receiving an internship placement in a classroom, all students must submit the materials listed below and meet admission requirements as described in Transition Two.
 Declaring a B.A. major in elementary education does not guarantee admission to the professional internship year.

 Internships begin in August or September on the date when teachers return to school (this varies across districts).
 Since internship placements are arranged with principals and mentor teachers in the spring, all materials necessary for determining admission to the School of Education must be submitted by Feb.
-1. Faculty in the School of Education consider multiple criteria in making valid and reliable judgments about each applicant’s knowledge, skills, and professional characteristics prior to approval for the year-long internship in a classroom with elementary children.
+1. Faculty in the School of Education consider multiple criteria in making valid and reliable judgments about each applicant’s knowledge, skills and professional characteristics prior to approval for the yearlong internship in a classroom with elementary school-age children.

 Students must submit the following information to the School of Education by Feb.
 1: